Enable or Disable Online Speech Recognition in Windows 11

 Note: This method requires admin privileges.

-4. If the item does not exist, right-click, create a new DWORD (32-bit) value, name it AllowInputPersonalization, and set it to 0.
+4. If the item doesn’t exist, right-click, create a new DWORD (32-bit) value, name it AllowInputPersonalization, and set its value to 0.

 5. Restart your computer for the changes to take effect.